aws-amplify/docs/docs/start/getting-started/fragments/flutter/add-api.md

         `IntelliJ IDEA`
     ?
 Choose the type of app that you're building:
         'flutter'
-    ⚠️  Flutter project support in the Amplify CLI is in DEVELOPER PREVIEW.
-    Only the following categories are supported:
-     * Auth
-     * Analytics
-     * Storage
     ?
 Where do you want to store your configuration file?
         ./lib/
     ?
 Do you want to use an AWS profile?